Shooting Meth

 What are IV Drugs?

 IV stands for intravenous.
 These are drugs that are injected directly into the body.
-Shooting drugs create track marks on the user’s arm.
+Shooting drugs create track marks on the person using’s arm.

 Typically people attempt to hide these marks by injecting between toes or other discreet areas.
-This is not always the case though, and some who shoot up meth are very obvious users.
+This is not always the case though, and some who shoot up meth are very obvious to be using meth.

 Can You Inject Meth?